-In the group that I co-facilitate, the topic of being different or more accurately being considered different and our definition of different came up for discussion.
+In the group that I co-facilitated, the topic of being different or, more accurately, being considered different and our definition of different came up for discussion.

 Think about these examples for a minute.

 Melissa Blake had to endure people telling her that she was too ugly to show her face online because she looked different!
 Here’s her response;

 During the last round of trollgate, people said that I should be banned from posting photos of myself because I’m too ugly.
 So I’d just like to commemorate the occasion with these 3 selfies… 📸😉👋🏻

 — Melissa Blake (@melissablake on Twitter) September 7, 2019